 FIL Life Ireland has outsourced actuarial services and the Head of Actuarial function (HoAF) to Milliman Ireland.
 The Company's Finance team and other functions have responsibility for the oversight of this outsourced activity.
-The Actuarial function is described in more detail in B.6.
+The Actuarial function is described in more detail in B.5.
 The services provided under this outsource agreement are set out in a statement of work agreed between Milliman Ireland and FIL Life Ireland.

-The Finance and Risk function ensures that the terms of the written outsourcing agreement are consistent with its obligations under Solvency II.
+The Finance function and the Risk function ensure that the terms of the written outsourcing agreement are consistent with its obligations under Solvency II.
 The written agreement also ensures that the supervisory authority will be able to assess how it complies with its obligations.